An extended analysis for a generalized Chaplygin gas model: New generalized Chaplygin gas (NGCG) model

-where, $\eta=(1+\alpha)$ and $H_{0}$ is the value of the Hubble parameter $H(z)$ at the present epoch.
-In the above equation, $\Omega_{b0}$ and $\Omega_{r0}$ denotes the present values of dimensionless energy densities of baryonic matter and radiation, respectively.
+where $\eta=(1+\alpha)$ and $H_{0}$ is the value of the Hubble parameter $H(a)$ at the present epoch.
+In the above equation, $\Omega_{b0}$ and $\Omega_{r0}$ denote the current values of dimensionless energy densities of baryonic matter and radiation, respectively.